What is PrEP?

 Take 2 pills 2 – 24 hours before sex

 There will be both option available in Finnish guidelines for PrEP use.
 (Guidelines will be publish at spring 2019)

 How to get PrEP?

-There are no official guidelines yet concerning PrEP in Finland.
-Guidelines should be available by the end of year 2018.
+There are no published official guidelines yet concerning PrEP in Finland.
+Guidelines should be available during Spring 2019.
 At the moment the only available medicine used for PrEP in Finland is Truvada.
 The cost for one month’s supply of Truvada is about 800 Euros.
 Generics versions of PrEP should be available soon (situation February 2019).
 Patent issue of generic PrEP is now at suprime court and there is also other negotiations going with medical companies to have cheaper PrEP to Finland.
 Generic versions are available in many European countries and outside of European Union but according to Finnish custom rules and regulations you are not allowed to import them to Finland outside of EU.
 Medicine orders (3 month supply for personal use) with prescription from another EU country is possible.

 One possible way to get PrEP is to order it from an online pharmacy to England.
 The lowest cost for one month’s supply of Truvada generic is 30 Euros / month.
 It is also allowed to import 3 months supply of prescription medicine from EU/EEA country to Finland.
 This requires that you have a prescription written by a physician from European country.
 The medicine is shipped to a permanent address in England (PO Box won’t work).